mvanthoor/rustic-book/src/search/ordering/how.md

 >
 > You can hear and read "move ordering" and "move sorting" interchangeably.
 > The difference is that "move ordering" does the "score and pick"
-> approach, and "move sorting" actually physically sorts the entire move
+> approach, and "move sorting" physically sorts the entire move
 > list.
 The result is the same, but move ordering is the faster approach,
 > as described above.